fireproof-storage/fp-website/documentation/contributing.md

 metaDescription: There are many easy ways to start contributing to Fireproof
 summary: Here are some easy ways to help improve Fireproof
 tags:
-  - MVCC
+  - community
-  - Transactions
+  - open-source
-  - Snapshots
+  - GitHub
 ---
 Thank you for contributing to Fireproof, an open-source project that offers exceptional data integrity and replication capabilities in a compact, user-friendly package.
 We welcome contributions from anyone, and we strive to make Fireproof accessible to developers of all skill levels.
 Here are some ways you can help improve Fireproof:

 ### Filing Issues

 We appreciate when users share their experiences with Fireproof.
-If you encounter any issues while using Fireproof, please file an issue in the issue tracker on GitHub.
+If you encounter any issues while using Fireproof, please [file an issue in the issue tracker on GitHub](https://github.com/fireproof-storage/fireproof/issues).
 Our goal is to make Fireproof accessible to developers of all skill levels, and your feedback helps us improve the product.

 ### Good First Issues

 We have marked some issues in the issue tracker as "good first issues."
 These are tasks that are relatively easy for new contributors to tackle.
 You can find them by searching the issue tracker for the "good first issue" label.
+There are also some [challenges in the example apps section](https://github.com/orgs/fireproof-storage/projects/3).
+These contributions are especially important to help increase Fireproof adoption.

 ### Contributing Documentation